sipi/dwm-status2d/README.md

 See my [dwmstatus](https://github.com/sipi/dwmstatus) repository for a compatible statusbar program (written in C).

+Do you want your status2d script here?
+Send me a link.

 Thanks to
 =========
 - @lhark for his improvements